alexvanven/MeasuringMeaningClass/Week-1.2.md

 Matrix algebra
 --------------

-Now that we have covered the basics of working with R, we need to familiarize ourselves with some matrix algebra, as this will be useful when doing relational data analysis.
+Now that we have covered the basics of working with R, we discuss some basic matrix algebra, as this will be useful when doing relational data analysis.

 ### Matrix transpose

-Often you will come across an operation which takes the *transpose* of a matrix.
+One important operation is taking the *transpose* of a matrix.
 Transposing a matrix simply means making columns into rows and rows into columns.
 In R we do this with the t() command.

 Below we transpose a 6x4 matrix into a 4x6 matrix.